metalsmith/markdown/README.md

 - Compiles `.md` and `.markdown` files in `metalsmith.source()` to HTML.
 - Enables rendering file metadata keys to HTML through the [keys option](#rendering-file-metadata)
+- Define a dictionary of markdown globalRefs (for links, images) available to all render targets
 - Supports using the markdown library of your choice through the [render option](#using-another-markdown-library)

 ## Installation